marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 Access a service running on the VM
 ----------------------------------

-Your VM might be running some service (e.g. sshd, http server, ...) you want to access from the net.
-Since VM are on a private network this might be tricky.
+Your VM might be running some service (e.g. an http server) you want to access from the net.
+Since VMs are on a private network this might be tricky.
 A clever approach is to use an **SSH tunnel** (port forwarding mechanism).
 This technique allows you to *transport* a TCP port opened on your VM directly **on your PC**.
 TCP port 22 can be used for ssh/scp access but any